taranis-ai/taranis.ai/content/en/docs/assess/_index.md

 Bookmark collections are private per user.
 A story can be bookmarked from its action menu, or selected stories can be added to an existing or new collection from the Assess toolbar.
 If a user bookmarks a single story before creating any collections, Taranis AI creates a default collection named `Bookmarks`.

 The Assess page shows up to six bookmark collections in a compact bar.
 Use **All bookmarks** to open the full bookmark page, rename or delete collections, reorder them, and remove stories from a collection.
 Removing a story from a bookmark collection does not delete the story from Assess.
+See [Bookmarks](/docs/assess/bookmarks/).

 ### Story Edit Advanced View